Less than 30 minutes from Los Angeles, California, the Angeles National Forest offers a variety of recreational opportunities.

 The San Gabriel Mountains loom over the valleys of the Los Angeles basin, beckoning all outdoors people to hike and mountain bike in the summer and ski and snowshoe in the winter.
 During the winter, views of snowcapped peaks tempt snow lovers to leave the valley below, searching for snow-covered trails.

-An hour-long drive east on Highway 2 from La Cañada Flintridge will take you above 6,000 feet in elevation.
-Snow is abundant here during a wet winter.
-Storms can often dump several feet of snow.
+An hour-long drive east on Highway 2 (the Angeles-Crest Highway) from La Cañada Flintridge will take you above 6,000 feet.
+Here, storms can often dump several feet of snow during a wet winter.
 Usable snow can fall as early as December and as late as May.
-I find it difficult to skip a weekend playing in the powder when I know a storm has dumped a few feet of snow.
+I find it difficult to skip a weekend playing in the powder when I know a snowstorm recently passed through.

 Trails to Explore

 The Angeles National Forest in southern California has many fire roads that are great for snowshoeing and cross-country skiing.
-Snowshoers will find that the forest offers many prime locations for snowshoers with any amount of experience.
-The terrain varies to provide any level of workout the snowshoer seeks.
+The forest also offers many prime locations for snowshoers of varying experience levels.
+Since the terrain varies, snowshoers can find any level of workout available.

-Mount Baldy is also a good place for snowshoeing in the National Forest.
+Mount Baldy is also a good place for snowshoeing in southern California in the Angeles National Forest.
 The ski area is accessible by heading north on Mountain Avenue from Interstate 210 in Upland.
 Mountain Avenue turns into Mount Baldy Road and dead-ends at Mount Baldy Ski Lifts.

 For additional suggestions in the area, contact the Mt Baldy Visitor Center, typically open on Saturdays and Holidays from 7 am – 2 pm.

 East of Islip Saddle is Wrightwood, California.
 Unfortunately, due to the winter road closure, Wrightwood has to be approached by driving west about six miles on Highway 2 from its intersection with State Route 138.
-Drive approximately three miles past the Mountain High Ski Area, and you will reach parking lots for the Blue Ridge and Pacific Crest Trails.
+Drive approximately three miles past the Mountain High Ski Area, and you will reach the Blue Ridge and Pacific Crest Trails parking lots.
 Continuing on Highway 2, you will find the Grassy Hollow Visitor Center just around the bend.

 Read More: The San Gorgonio Wilderness